JacobBersheba89/New_website/README.md

 - 24.2. work on inserting an image and splitting it .. **dynamic JS visualisations**
 - 27.2. completion of the about me section..
 I'm fine with it for the time being :-)
 - 28.2. in the end I solved the entire visualization via HTML5
+- 1.3.
+I started working on the interactive timeline